gerardnico/bash-lib/docs/lib/bashlib-crypto.md

 ### crypto::is_rsa

-Return if this is RSA Public Key material
+Return if this is RSA Key material

 #### Arguments